isotopp/isotopp.github.io/_posts/2021-01-05-using-python-to-bash.md

 >
 > is more intuitive or less error prone, but different people have different opinions.

 That is correct.

 The point here is that this is not useful at all, in a Python program.
 That line will then produce output such as

 >  `crw-rw-rw- 1 root root 1, 3 Dec  7 12:15 /dev/null`

 and that needs parsing to be useful for anything.
 You'd not do that at all in Python, ever.

 {% highlight python %}
-import os
+from pathlib import Path
-s = os.stat("/dev/null")
+s = Path("/dev/null").stat()
 print(s)

 os.stat_result(st_mode=8630, st_ino=6, st_dev=6, st_nlink=1, st_uid=0, st_gid=0, st_size=0, st_atime=1607339753, st_mtime=1607339753, st_ctime=1607339753)
 {% endhighlight %}

 Now we can talk.
 In Bash, everything always is a string.

 In a proper programming language, we have a wealth of basic data types, and can use them in containers to construct aggregate types or even objects, and we can make use of this.

-Using the native `os.stat()` gives us access to the same information in useful form that combines nicely with any number of powerful language and library features.
+Using `Path().stat()` we get access to the same information in useful form that combines nicely with any number of powerful language and library features.

 ## If you need to run commands, consume JSON

 So what if you have to run an external command to do things?

 Hopefully the external commands produce something structured such as JSON:

 {% highlight python %}
 import subprocess